dxgldotorg/dxgl/cfgmgr/ReadMe.txt

 Determines how to handle fullscreen modes.
 Valid settings:
 0 - Use exclusive fullscreen
-1 - Use non-exclusive fullscreen aka borderless window 2 - Use a non-resizable window
+1 - Use non-exclusive fullscreen, not quite borderless windowed mode 2 - Use a non-resizable window
 3 - Use a resizable window, uses scaler mode, preferably 1, 2, 3, or 7
+4 - Use a borderless, non-resizable window, called windowed borderless in industry

 Member colormode
 REG_DWORD HKCU\DXGL\<app>\ChangeColorDepth